tmshts/machine_learning/README.md

 # machine_learning

 As a part of a course Machine Learning at the Università della Svizzera italiana (USI) in Lugano we could have delivered 2 projects voluntarily.
+Therefore, I delivered these projects based on the assignments.

 <ol>